StuvanFIT/Docker-crash-course/README.md

-# 🐳 Docker Crash Course - Interactive Learning Platform
+# 🐳 Docker Made Simple

-A comprehensive interactive web application designed to teach Docker fundamentals through hands-on learning.
+A document designed to teach Docker fundamentals.
 This project serves as both a personal learning journey and an educational resource for peers interested in containerisation and DevOps tools.

 ## 🎯 Project Goals